 Hello paneer lovers!
-Today is our day of teaching and learning to make homemade paneer (cottage cheese) in 15 minutes.
+Today is our day of teaching and learning how to make homemade paneer (cottage cheese) in 15 minutes.
 Considering how I eat paneer almost every second day of my life, this was a huge missing piece on the blog.
-And today we are correcting it by showing you this easy peasy way of making homemade paneer in just 15 minutes.
+And today we are correcting it by showing you how to make homemade paneer easily in just 15 minutes.
 Yes, it’s that easy and that simple and that fast, and you’ll never go back to buying paneer again.

 Start by bringing a litre of whole milk to a roaring boil, and add a tablespoon and a half of lemon juice or vinegar to it.
 If using curds or yogurt, I recommend adding 1/2 cup yogurt to the milk.
 I prefer using yogurt because the paneer is definitely creamier and less tangy, and more fresh tasting.

 See how the picture on the right has cheese curds rising to the top?
 I added half a cup of yogurt to the milk, and took this picture midway to show you how the milk started splitting into soft cheese curds within minutes.

 Don’t stop there, because the process of making paneer has just started and this is about 8-10 minutes into the process.
 I would also recommend not going off to check facebook or scrolling through your Instagram feed because milk can boil over and spill in minutes.
 So stay there, because it’s just 5 more minutes to creamy, soft homemade paneer.